dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createAssessor.md

  * SFA - Single Family Attached

  * AFD - Affordable Housing
 2. **UNITS** – a "Short Integer" field.
 This field will contain the number of units located at a particular assessor point.
 For example, a single family detached would be one unit and an apartment complex could be anywhere from one to several hundred units.
+No NULL values or special characters in these fields.

 3. **ADDRESS** (or SITUS) - a "Text" field.
 This field gives the address location of each parcel.
 This field is used to geocode the assessor data to the street data.